+356-2033-01-78

 Foreign employees, freelancers, students, spouses of Maltese residents, and investors may apply for a Malta residence permit.
 To do so, they need to choose the right type of permit, collect all the necessary documents and submit an application to the Identity Malta Agency or the Residency Malta Agency[15].

-Malta Global Residence Programme is one of the most convenient paths to residency.
-It doesn’t require living in Malta for the most part of the year or looking for a job to move to the country.
+Malta Global Residence Programme is one of the most convenient paths to residence.
+It doesn’t require living in Malta for most of the year or looking for a job to move to the country.
+The minimum investment requirement to qualify is €34,150.

 A Digital Nomad Visa is an ideal path for remote workers, self-employed individuals, and freelancers.
 To qualify, applicants must earn €3,500+ per month outside Malta.